Dinesh-so-Selva/Dinesh-so-Selva/README.md

 🧑‍💻 About Me

-🎯 Aspiring Data Analyst passionate about turning data into meaningful insights.

-📚 Currently learning and building projects in Python, SQL, Excel, and Power BI.
+📚 Currently learning and building projects in Python, SQL, Excel, Power BI, Power Automate.

 🧠 Interested in data-driven decision making, business analysis, and problem solving.